thorstenjung/easyPwdSprayer/README.md

 # easyPwdSprayer

-For testing purposes, I developed a little ps1 snippet to spray several passworts against domain user account.
-Intention is to understand these type of attack on my personal Active Directory lab.
+For testing purposes, I developed a little ps1 snippet to spray several passwords against domain user accounts.
+Intention is to understand this type of attack in my personal Active Directory lab.

-Maybe it helps you.

 ## Requirements